 Diablo Valley College, a two-year community college in Northern California, serves a diverse population of 28,000 students across its two campuses in Pleasant Hill and San Ramon.
-When it came time to decide what the fall 2020 semester would look like for its students and faculty, the answer seemed pretty clear: the majority of classes would be taught online.
+When it came time to decide what the fall 2020 semester would look like, the answer was pretty clear: the majority of classes would be taught online.

-This overhaul from how the school in the San Francisco Bay Area normally operates would be enough to overwhelm anyone.
-But if you’re like Arek Puzia, you could view this time as an opportunity to get creative, make some adjustments, and bring new value to your work.
+This overhaul from how the school normally operates would be enough to overwhelm anyone.
+But if you’re like Arek Puzia, you could see this as an opportunity to get creative, make some adjustments, and bring new value to your work.
 Read on to see how this professor and CPA is making the most of his chance to thrive alongside his students and clients in a collaborative digital space.

 Going back to the classroom

 Professor Puzia’s resume gives him plenty of real world experience to draw from when he’s teaching.
-As he puts it, “I’ve been in business and finance my whole life.
-I worked in capital markets for Merrill Lynch out of London for a few years; then I was an investment banker here in the Bay Area.
+As he put it, “I’ve been in business and finance my whole life.
+I worked in capital markets for Merrill Lynch out of London for a few years.
+Then, I was an investment banker here in the Bay Area.
 I left that and, with my now-business partner, we set up PathWise, which is a wealth management firm.
 We have about 100 clients and manage around $100 million.”

-Three years ago, Puzia heard that Diablo Valley (whose Pleasant Hill campus is just a few miles from the PathWise office) was hiring faculty to teach accounting.
-He had attended DVC prior to completing his undergraduate degree at UCLA, so he applied, joined the team, and has been teaching in the college’s business, finance, and accounting department since then.
+Three years ago, Puzia heard that Diablo Valley was hiring faculty to teach accounting.
+(Their Pleasant Hill campus is just a few miles from the PathWise office.)
+He attended DVC prior to completing his undergraduate degree at UCLA, so he applied and joined the team.
+Puzia has been teaching in the college’s business, finance, and accounting department since then.

 New technology in a changing academic climate

-Before the coronavirus pandemic hit, the drive to make more courses available online wasn’t necessarily a top goal for many schools, although Puzia wanted to create more of these opportunities when he started teaching.
-Now that the change is imperative, he says, “Trying to transition a lot of courses to online learning is a bit of a challenge for any institution, but certainly for a public one where there isn’t much history of it, so it’s been an interesting summer.”
+Before the coronavirus pandemic hit, designing more online courses wasn’t a top goal for many schools.
+Now that the change is necessary, Puzia said, “Trying to transition a lot of courses to online learning is a bit of a challenge for any institution, but certainly for a public one where there isn’t much history of it.
+So it’s been an interesting summer.”

 But beyond the fall semester, developing online courses makes sense for the future, too.
-As Puzia explains, “A community college gets students of all abilities and needs, so we have students with different learning styles, we have students with different disabilities, and so it’s very important when we set up our classes that we can provide a framework for ALL of the students, as much as possible.
+As Puzia explained, “A community college gets students of all abilities and needs.
+So, we have students with different learning styles.
+We have students with different disabilities.
+And so it’s very important when we set up our classes that we can provide a framework for ALL of the students, as much as possible.
 That’s what led me to looking at different offerings in the digital whiteboard space.”

-The students in Puzia’s classes alone illustrate how diverse the student population is at the community college.
-Some of his students are working professionals, and it’s not always easy for them to be on campus.
-He also says, “I have some students who are at home with eight family members in a two-bedroom apartment, so I think it would be a little inconsiderate to say, ‘You have to be online at 6:00 p.m. for class’ when your family’s running around you.”
+The students in Puzia’s classes alone illustrate how diverse the student population is at DVC.
+Some of his students are working professionals, so it’s not always easy for them to be on campus.
+He added, “I have some students who are at home with eight family members in a two-bedroom apartment.
+I think it would be a little inconsiderate to say, ‘You have to be online at 6:00 p.m. for class’ when your family’s running around you.”

-With so many different factors to take into account, online learning gives both the students and teachers more flexibility in what “classroom time” looks like.
-So whether Puzia opts for synchronous learning (i.e. all students would log into class at the same time) or asynchronous (students could complete course material and watch recorded lectures on their own schedule), having a digital whiteboard and the right tech accessories would allow him to offer both.
+With so many different situations to take into account, online learning gives students and teachers more flexibility in defining “classroom time.”
+So whether Puzia opts for synchronous learning (i.e. all students would log into class at the same time) or asynchronous (students could complete course material and watch recorded lectures on their own schedule), having a digital whiteboard and the right tech accessories would let him offer both.

-Before finding the Vibe board, Puzia had limited experience with recording his lectures, largely relying on an iPad to do the trick.
-But because accounting qualifies as a Career Technical Education course in California, he secured funding through the state’s Strong Workforce Program to put together a tech setup that would help him to create more professional and accessible presentations for his students.
+Before finding the Vibe board, Puzia had limited experience with recording his lectures.
+(He mostly relied on an iPad to do the trick.)
+But because accounting qualifies as a Career Technical Education course in California, he secured funding through the state’s Strong Workforce Program.
+The funding allowed him to assemble a tech setup that could create more professional and accessible presentations.

-“Price was obviously a consideration because, in my situation, I was trying to get the school to help with the cost of not only the whiteboard, but also a camera for recording, computer editing software—everything adds up pretty quickly.”
+“Price was obviously a consideration because, in my situation, I was trying to get the school to help with the cost of not only the whiteboard, but also a camera for recording, and computer editing software.
+Everything adds up pretty quickly.”

-After thorough research (which he says included a lot of marketing videos), the Vibe board proved to be the best option for Puzia.
-In addition to its price point, Vibe was the only digital whiteboard that offered a demo to review the product’s functionality, and the board’s variety of solutions gave him options for creating an ideal learning environment.
+After thorough research, the Vibe board proved to be the best option for Puzia.
+In addition to its price point, Vibe was the only digital whiteboard that offered a demo to review the product’s functionality.
+Plus, the board’s variety of solutions gave him options for creating an ideal learning environment.

 Using Vibe for asynchronous learning

-Planning for the fall semester is in full swing, and Puzia says that using the Vibe board so far has been “pretty straightforward.
-I feel like I’m a 6 or 7 out of 10 in technology, so good enough to be dangerous,” he jokes.
+With planning for the fall semester in full swing, Puzia said that using the Vibe board has been “pretty straightforward.
+I feel like I’m a 6 or 7 out of 10 in technology, so good enough to be dangerous,” he joked.
 “But so far, using the board seems pretty intuitive.”

-Right now Puzia’s focus is on trying out different ways of recording and editing his lectures, which will be important as he plans on making his courses primarily asynchronous.
-This will help him to accommodate more students because, as he points out, “If you have students with disabilities, you really want to be able to do things like caption your videos.
+Puzia is focused on testing different ways to record and edit his lectures, which is important because he plans on designing primarily asynchronous courses.
+He’s hopeful that this style of teaching will help him to accommodate more students.
+As he pointed out, “If you have students with disabilities, you really want to be able to do things like caption your videos.
 It’s really challenging to caption live videos, so I’m trying to, as much as possible, be pre-recording so that people can access those whenever.”

-The school’s learning management system, Canvas, is a program that every student can access for online materials.
-While the professors at DVC all use Canvas to a certain extent, Puzia says the program will play a much larger role in this year’s lesson plans.
+DVC’s learning management system, Canvas, is a program that every student accesses for online materials.
+While the professors at DVC use Canvas to a certain extent, Puzia said the program will play a much larger role in this year’s lesson plans.

-And so, if students are able to access their online textbooks, PowerPoints, and other educational resources from textbook publishers on Canvas, Puzia recognizes that having access to Vibe boards in that same space would be ideal.
+And if students are accessing their online textbooks, PowerPoints, and other educational resources on Canvas, Puzia recognizes that having access to Vibe boards in that same space would be ideal.

-“I could post a problem on a Vibe board, and then I could message the students and say, ‘Click this link in Canvas to get to the Vibe board problem’ and they could click that link, and they would hash out that problem.
-And If I could assign a problem on the Vibe board for all students, then I can mark it up as well ‘using the annotation tool’ or something along those lines,” he suggests.
+“I could post a problem on a Vibe board, and then I could message the students and say, ‘Click this link in Canvas to get to the Vibe board problem.’
+And they could click that link, and they would hash out that problem.
+If I could assign a problem on the Vibe board for all students, then I can mark it up as well, using the annotation tool or something along those lines,” he suggested.

-While it’s still possible to purchase physical copies of textbooks, Puzia says that at his school, that’s just not what they’re seeing the students utilize nearly as much.
+While students can still purchase physical textbooks, Puzia said that’s not what they’re seeing DVC students utilize nearly as much.

 “The school gave the students a questionnaire, and one of the surprising things was how many students do their classes almost exclusively on an iPhone or an Android phone.
-There are a lot of people who use only a phone for an entire class,” which once again demonstrates the need for creative thinking and accessibility in online education.
+There are a lot of people who use only a phone for an entire class.”
+And this, once again, demonstrates the need for creative thinking and accessibility in online education.

-Traditional office hours are off the table for fall, too, which Puzia sees as an opportunity to be even more responsive to his students’ needs.
-He plans on using Zoom to schedule one-on-one meetings with his students as needed.
+Traditional office hours are off the table for fall, too.
+But Puzia sees that as an opportunity to be even more responsive to his students’ needs.
+He plans on using Zoom to schedule one-on-one meetings with students as needed.

 Using today’s challenges for future success

-Still, in his efforts to keep things user-friendly, he also wants to challenge his students to learn new skills outside of what he covers in lectures.
-Puzia says that all too often he sees otherwise promising college graduates struggle in their first jobs simply due to lacking basic technical skills.
+Yet he also wants to challenge his students to learn new skills outside of what he covers in lectures.
+Puzia said that all too often he sees otherwise promising college graduates struggle in their first jobs simply due to lacking basic technical skills.